6si/shipwright/README.md

 Additionally your config file can map directory names to alternative docker repositories.
-For example here is a `.shipwright.json` for the docker hub user `shipwright` that also maps the root of the git repositor to the docker image `shipwright/shared` and the `/foo` directory to `shipwright/awesome_sauce`.
+For example here is a `.shipwright.json` for the docker hub user `shipwright` that also maps the root of the git repository to the docker image `shipwright/shared` and the `/foo` directory to `shipwright/awesome_sauce`.

 ```json